cipherstash/encrypt-query-language/README.md

 ### Reads

 1. Wrap references to the encrypted column in the appropriate EQL function
-3. CipherStash Proxy encrypts `plaintext`
+3. CipherStash Proxy encrypts the `plaintext`
-4. SQL statement is executed
+4. PostgreSQL executes the SQL statement
 5. CipherStash Proxy decrypts any returned `ciphertext` data and returns to client